Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 At Swiggy, the DSA round often comes with a delivery domain twist.
 Find the top-K nearest restaurants (heap plus BFS).
 Optimize a delivery route under constraints.
 Implement a surge pricing system.
 The core algorithm is standard, but it's wearing a burrito costume.
 Candidates who've thought about food-tech systems recognize the structure faster.

 At Zomato, the DSA round is more textbook.
 Reported questions include graph-DP combos, BST operations, LCS optimization with segment trees, and priority queue internals.
+Recent SDE-1 candidates report a connected-components problem with same-component queries, plus implementing a reverse-search feature like terminal Ctrl+R.

 The interviewer is watching you think, not just whether you get the answer.
 Narrate your reasoning.
 Say the brute force out loud.
 Move toward optimal incrementally.
 Going silent for five minutes is a bad signal at both companies, and the interviewer has to write about it.